Mohamad-fcz/Fullsize_screenshot/README.md

   conda install -c conda-forge jupyter
 ```
 #### or
-- installing the most recent version of Jupyter notebook and activating Ipywidgets.
+- installing the most recent version of Jupyter notebook and activating Ipywidgets manually in case you are short on space or for any reason do not intend to install full Jupyter meta package from above method.

 ```bash
   conda install -c conda-forge notebook